denoland/fresh/docs/latest/concepts/islands.md

 ```

 You can also create shared components in your `components/` directory, which can
 be used in both static content and interactive islands.
+When these components
+are used within islands, interactivity can be added, such as `onClick` handlers
+(using an `onClick` handler on a button outside of an island will not fire).

 ```tsx islands/my-island.tsx
 import { useSignal } from "@preact/signals";